The Pelvic Congestion Syndrome Pain Management Starter Pack (20+ Ways To Relieve PCS Pain)

 However, many studies reveal that hormone therapy is not the best way to treat PCS.
 Plus, many women — myself included — want to avoid hormone therapy because they mess with so much of our bodies, minds, emotions, and other hormones.

-One way to balance excess estrogen is with bio-identical progesterone — a natural progesterone cream from Progestacare.
 Once again, if you’re going to add any sort of hormone therapy to your pain management, please do speak with your doctor or at the very least a naturopath first.
-You don’t want to mess up your hormones if they’re already healthy!
+You don’t want to mess up your hormones!

 Some herbs worth researching to use as tinctures and/or teas: